 In addition, video surveillance provides 24/7 real-time monitoring for your property.
 Not only does it help protect the building and everyone in it, but it also provides high-quality, clear video evidence should something occur.
 Plus, there are several common types of video surveillance cameras, so you can get the coverage you need for every corner of your facility.

 On top of that, many video surveillance systems integrate with other security systems you may have in place.
-This allows for enhanced alerts and remote monitoring through intelligent video analytics capabilities, such as detecting and tracking movement and heat signals, counting objects, detecting tampering, and more.
+Seamless integration is essential for comprehensive security and allows for enhanced alerts and remote monitoring through intelligent video analytics capabilities, such as detecting and tracking movement and heat signals, counting objects, detecting tampering, and more.

 4. Make Sure Security Extends to the Surrounding Area